TnTech-ECE/S25_Team2_MyCapstoneProject/Detailed Design: Sensors and Battery Pack.md

 * The size of the resulting battery should be the same as the Zero Motor's battery

 <h2> Proposed Solution </h2>
-We want to use the Samsung SDI 50S batteries in a 28 cell in series to 12 cells in parralel configuration to reach the electrical characteristics of the Zero Motor's battery.
+We want to use the BL5000C21703S3PFTM106ICC1NN from GlobTek, Inc battery packs in a 10 cell in series to 4 cells in parralel configuration to reach the electrical characteristics of the Zero Motor's battery.
-For the sensors we have options: enepaq sells some battery packs.
-Additionally, enepaq's batteries that they sell are also not listed with their prices on their vendors.

-enepaq would be a great source for the sensors and insulation for the batteries, they supply thier battery packs through digikey.
-The packs configure the cells into a paralel configuration so we will need 56 1s6p or 28 2s6p for a total cost of
-They may not have a size that fits for the Samsung S50 battery, so we may have to chose a different battery cell.
+The battery packs contain sensors however they communicate on SMbuss lines.
+The appropriate protocols will have to be applied in the BMS.